Tips for Visiting New York City for the First Time (or the 100th)!

 5th Avenue

 5th Avenue is just south of Central Park.
 It is often considered the most expensive street in the world.
-Here you can find the ritziest stores, like Tiffany’s, Sax Fifth Avenue, and Bvlgari.
+You can find the ritziest stores here, like Tiffany’s, Sax Fifth Avenue, and Bvlgari.

 Empire State Building

-If you can’t afford a helicopter tour over the city, the next best thing is to see the view from the highest open-air observatory in the city.
-The Grand Canyon and NYC are the two US spots I would most like a helicopter ride over, my one in Newport, RI was terrific!
+If you can’t afford a helicopter tour over the city, the next best thing is to see the view from the city’s most famous observatory.
+The Grand Canyon and NYC are the two US spots I would most like to see from a helicopter.
+My ride in one in Newport, RI, was terrific!

 Times Square